 This secretive Endangered songbird has been spotted for the first time in three years, in the cloud forests of Malaysia – a completely new habitat for this species.
 Could this be its formerly unknown wintering grounds?

 A gangly, bald, leathery bird with a penchant for eating garbage, the Greater Adjutant’s unconventional appearance has brought it to the edge of extinction.
 But in India, an all-female group of conservationists is fighting to clear its name.

 On the same day it was revealed that the total amount raised by the British Birdwatching Fair for conservation has passed the £5 million mark, the event dubbed the ‘Glastonbury of Birding’ revealed this year’s project: protecting Western Siem Pang, a haven for five Critically Endangered bird species

 Nanthar Island, Myanmar is a crucial wintering site for the Spoon-billed Sandpiper (Critically Endangered).
 Thanks to the advocacy of BANCA (BirdLife in Myanmar) and local people, the site has now been designated a protected area.

 This year we’re launching an innovative new programme using satellite technology and a mobile phone app to help locals monitor their forests.
 The Asia-Pacific Forest Governance Project, led by BirdLife and funded by the European Union, aims to involve the community in conservation and policy-making

 The BirdLife Asia Programme is co-ordinated from BirdLife Asia Regional Office in Singapore.
 In addition, there are BirdLife International offices in Tokyo (Japan), Phnom Penh (Cambodia) and Hanoi (Vietnam).
-We also have Asia staff based in Hong Kong and Cambridge (UK).
 Read more about our programmes.